hexawyz/Exo/Gigabyte Z490 Vision D.md

 struct ColorCycleEffect
 {
 	[FieldOffset(0)]
-	publuc ushort ColorDurationInTicks; // Set to 0x64 … Not sure how to use it otherwise [FieldOffset(2)]
-	publuc ushort TransitionDurationInTicks; // Set to 0x64 … Not sure how to use it otherwise [FieldOffset(7)]
+	public ushort ColorDurationInTicks;
+	[FieldOffset(2)]
+	public ushort TransitionDurationInTicks;
+	[FieldOffset(8)]
-	public byte ColorCount; // Set to 1
+	public byte ColorCount; // Number of colors to include in the cycle: 0 to 7 }
-}

 ````